 Master of Oncology and Palliative Care Nursing

-The need for higher education opportunities for cancer nurses has never been more necessary than now as cancer incidence and mortality rates in Palestine continue to rise.
+The need for higher education opportunities for cancer nurses has never been more necessary than now as cancer incidence and mortality rate continue to rise in Palestine.
+To fulfill this need, Bethlehem University – Faculty of Nursing and Health Sciences provides The Master’s Program in “Oncology and Palliative Care Nursing”.

-The Master in Oncology and Palliative Care program is identified as the first specialized and accredited master program that tapped the Oncology and Palliative Care Nursing field in whole Palestine, after 4 years of delivering a high diploma degree specialized in the same field by Bethlehem University – Faculty of Nursing and Health Sciences.
+The Master is identified as the first specialized accredited master program that tapped the Oncology and Palliative Care Nursing field in whole Palestine, after 4 years of delivering a high diploma degree specialized in the same field by Bethlehem University – Faculty of Nursing and Health Sciences.

 Bethlehem University – Faculty of Nursing and Health Sciences got the accreditation on September 19th, 2019.
-And so now we are receiving applications for review to select the best candidates to start the first cycle with them.
+And so now, we are receiving applications for review to select the best candidates to start the new cycle with them for Spring 2023.

 - Significant benefits for Palestinian cancer patients arising from care delivered by a more knowledgeable and skilled nursing workforce